meantaraa/to-do-list/README.md

 # Features

-- Add and delete tasks
+- Add, edit and delete tasks
 - Filter tasks by priority status
 - Search tasks by text
 - Drag-and-drop to reorder tasks